cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 ```

-There is one warning and one error concerning *coding convention violation* and the nice thing is **phpcbf can fix somes.**.
+There is one warning and one error concerning *coding convention violation* and the nice thing is **phpcbf can fix some.**.

 Now, run almost the same command but no more `phpcs` (to detect violations) but `phpcbf` (to fix them -the ones that can be fixed automatically-).